- How old are you?

 So, what exactly is “measurement”?

-Measurement is a process of finding a number that shows the amount of something.
+Measurement is the process of finding a number that shows the amount of something.

 The ongoing sequence of events is time.
 We can measure time in seconds, minutes, hours, days, weeks, months, and years.